WhatsApp Widget

 What You Must Disclose

-Tokenomics (Supply, Pricing, Utility)You must publish the total supply of tokens/NFTs, their initial and ongoing pricing, and the specific use cases or benefits.
+Tokenomics (Supply, Pricing, Utility): Publish total supply, initial and ongoing pricing, and specific use cases.
 This prevents hidden inflation or misleading promises.

-- Drop Mechanics (Auctions, Rarity, Allocations)Whether you are running an auction, randomized mint, or tiered rarity structure, all mechanics must be transparent.
-Buyers should understand how assets are allocated and what the odds or rules are.
+Drop Mechanics: All auction, randomized mint, or tiered rarity mechanics must be transparent.
+Buyers must understand allocation rules and odds.

 Why This Matters

-- AML/CFT Protection – Transfers are the most common entry point for money laundering and terrorist financing.
-VARA ensures platforms act as the first line of defense.
+AML/CFT Protection Transfers are the most common entry point for money laundering.
+Platforms must act as the first line of defense.

-- Regulatory Compliance – Without proper transfer hygiene, you risk enforcement actions, fines, or even license suspension.
+Regulatory Compliance Without proper hygiene, you risk enforcement actions, fines, or license suspension.

-- Market Trust – Users, partners, and banks need assurance that your platform is not a conduit for financial crime.
-Strong hygiene gives you credibility with regulators and financial institutions.
+Market Trust Users, partners, and banks need assurance your platform is not a conduit for financial crime.

-Transfers may seem routine, but under VARA they are high-risk events.
-Meeting hygiene standards—through monitoring, fraud detection, and Travel Rule compliance—keeps your platform secure, trusted, and fully compliant with Dubai’s AML/CFT framework.
+Key Takeaway: Transfers may seem routine, but under VARA they are high-risk events.
+Meeting hygiene standards—through monitoring, fraud detection, and Travel Rule compliance—keeps your platform secure, trusted, and fully compliant.

-→ In Dubai, marketing crypto, Web3, and NFT projects is tightly regulated.
-VARA has issued a dedicated Marketing & Promotions Rulebook, making it clear that promotional activities must meet the same high standards as financial advertising.
-This ensures that users are not misled and that platforms build trust through responsible communication.
+In Dubai, marketing crypto, Web3, and NFT projects is tightly regulated.
+VARA has issued a dedicated Marketing & Promotions Rulebook, ensuring promotional activities meet the same high standards as financial advertising—protecting users and building trust through responsible communication.

 What VARA Expects in Your Marketing

-You cannot advertise tokens, NFTs, or virtual assets with promises of “guaranteed profits”, “safe investments”, or exaggerated claims about value.
-Marketing must be factual, balanced, and supported by evidence.
+No Misleading Claims: You cannot advertise with promises of "guaranteed profits," "safe investments," or exaggerated claims.
+Marketing must be factual, balanced, and evidence-supported.

-Advertising must not target individuals under 18 years old for products that are financialized (e.g., tokens, DeFi, NFTs with speculative value).
-Campaigns must be responsibly placed to avoid youth audiences.
+Age-Appropriate Targeting: Advertising must not target individuals under 18 for financialized products (tokens, DeFi, speculative NFTs).
+Campaigns must avoid youth audiences.

-VARA expects every licensed project to provide accessible complaint channels, making it easy for users to raise concerns and seek redress.
+Clear Complaint-Handling: Every licensed project must provide accessible complaint channels.
 Complaints must be logged, monitored, and resolved fairly.

 Why This Matters

-- Avoids Enforcement Risks – Misleading promotions are one of the fastest triggers for fines, license suspensions, or reputational damage.
+Avoids Enforcement Misleading promotions are one of the fastest triggers for fines, suspensions, or reputational damage.

-- Protects Your Brand – Marketing that is transparent, responsible, and regulator-approved strengthens your credibility with users and partners.
+Protects Your Brand Transparent, regulator-approved marketing strengthens credibility with users and partners.

-- Ensures Campaign Continuity – Non-compliant ads can be taken down or blocked; VARA-compliant campaigns remain live, delivering long-term ROI.
+Campaign Continuity Non-compliant ads get taken down.
+VARA-compliant campaigns stay live and deliver long-term ROI.

-Marketing under VARA isn’t about hype—it’s about truth, responsibility, and transparency.
-By following the code, your Web3 or NFT project avoids costly enforcement action, safeguards its reputation, and builds lasting trust with customers and investors.
+Key Takeaway: Marketing under VARA isn't about hype—it's about truth, responsibility, and transparency.
+By following the code, your Web3 or NFT project avoids costly enforcement, safeguards its reputation, and builds lasting trust.

 Do You Need a VARA License?